Éire Óg GAA (Carlow)

 Éire Óg are a GAA club based in Carlow town.
 The club are solely involved in the sport of gaelic football, fielding teams across all underage categories as well as adult competitions.
 Formed in 1958, the club has enjoyed tremendous success on the field and are one of the most successful clubs in the history of Carlow GAA.
-They have won the Carlow Senior Football Championship 30 times, the Leinster Senior Club Football Championship 5 times and were All-Ireland Senior Club Football Championship runners up in 1993 and 1996.
+They have won the Carlow Senior Football Championship 31 times, the Leinster Senior Club Football Championship 5 times and were All-Ireland Senior Club Football Championship runners up in 1993 and 1996.
+In November 2024, it was announced that former players Richard Mahon and Cormac Mullins would be taken over the Eire Og senior team for the upcoming 2025 season.